Lee and Karen Duquette,

 big waves on Lake Michigan

 Karen Duquette thought about rolling down the last sand hill like she had done at other places in the past.
 But there were too many people at the bottom of the hill.
 A tour bus had arrived and the tour bus people were just walking all around the bottom of the hill.
 So Karen had to walk down the last sand hill like everyone else.
 This was the only sand dune hill that anyone could roll down, because it was the only wide one.
 Karen knew from past experience that a person does not roll down a sand dune in a straight path.
 The two RV Gypsies were mighty hungry because their lunch was in the car all of this time.
-This was definitely an adventure to remember.
+This was definitely an adventure to remember and never to be repeated by them.

 look below